FrancisWolff/LeoCommon-Dashboard/server/README.md

 1. Install PostgreSQL

     $ `apt install postgresql`
-2. Login as superuser or create own user account with sufficient privileges
+2. Login as superuser or create own user account with sufficient privileges, then create new database with name postgres

+    $ `sudo -u postgres createdb postgres`
+3. Enter database

     $ `sudo -u postgres psql postgres`
-3. Change the password for the superuser to something secure ( ! important step, default password "postgres" not secure ! )
+4. Change the password of the superuser to something secure ( ! important step, default password "postgres" not secure ! )

     $ `\password postgres`
-3. Create database with name postgres

-    $ `createdb postgres`
-4. Enter database

-    $ `psql postgres`
 5. Create tables

 ```